seeralans/noty-vt/areas/nssde.typ

 SDE theory to analyse the dynamics, while near the discontinuity one can The stochastic integral in @eq-gen-sde is understood in the α–sense, i.e. with evaluation point $(1 - alpha) x_t + alpha x_(t+ Delta t)$.
-While the recasting of typical $alpha$-SDE into an Ito form is straight forward, see for example,
+While the recasting of typical $alpha$-SDE into an Itō form is straight forward, see for example,
-@oksendal2013book or @gardiner2009book, one cannot naively follow the procedure here as the noise amplitude does not have a continuous derivative.
+@oksendal2013book or @gardiner2009book, one cannot naively follow the procedure here as the noise coefficient does not have a continuous derivative.

-Instead, we must fisrt employ Filippov's convex construction @filippov2013book for the drift and noise amplitude, with $lambda in [-1, 1]$ we define the convex combinations
+Instead, we must fisrt employ Filippov's convex construction @filippov2013book for the drift and noise coefficient, with $lambda in [-1, 1]$ we define the convex combinations
 $
   a(x, lambda) eqdef 1/2(1 + lambda)a^+(x) + 1/2(1 - lambda)a^-(x),